 Current U.S. drug policy stems from a failure to recognize the roots of the drug trade: U.S. demand and the devastating poverty that drives people to grow and sell drugs.
 And the War on Drugs itself has proved a failure: today both violence and drug use are at all-time highs.

-As long as addicts in the U.S. continue to provide an ample market for cocaine, cartels in Mexico will kill to control that market.
-The peaceful future that we all seek cannot be found in the barrel of a gun, but in well-funded schools and well-stocked U.S. drug rehab clinics.
+As long as users in the U.S. continue to provide an ample market for cocaine, cartels in Mexico will kill to control that market.
+The peaceful future that we all seek cannot be found in the barrel of a gun, but in well-funded schools and well-funded U.S. drug rehab clinics.

 A change in direction is long overdue.
 Witness for Peace Solidarity Collective calls on the United States to

 Redirect Plan Colombia, Mérida Initiative and CARSI funds to anti-poverty and youth empowerment programs.